-In this work, we study the quantum Hall effect in topological nodal-line semimetals, by using a model Hamiltonian that breaks chiral symmetry but carries the essential topological properties, including the winding number and drumhead surface states.
+In this work, we study the quantum Hall effect in topological nodal-ring semimetals, by using a minimal model Hamiltonian that breaks chiral symmetry but carries the essential topological properties, including the winding number and drumhead surface states.
 The model has a nodal ring lying in the $k_x$-$k_y$ plane.
-With the model, we show that the $\pi$ Berry phase that protects the nodal ring is equivalent to a ($k_x,k_y$)-dependent winding number.
-The winding number is topologically nontrivial only within the momentum region confined by the nodal ring and leads to topologically protected drumhead surface states on the $z$-direction surfaces [Fig.~\ref{Fig:surface}~(c)].
-We develop a microscopic theory that can analytically describe the surface states.
+The winding number is topologically nontrivial only within a $(k_x,k_y)$ region confined by the nodal ring, corresponding to topologically protected drumhead surface states on the $z$-direction surfaces [Fig.~\ref{Fig:surface}~(c)].
+We analytically relate the $(k_x,k_y)$-dependent winding number to the wavefunction of the surface states.
 Based on the theory, we show that the drumhead surface states can host a quantized Hall conductance.
-The magnitude and period of the surface quantum Hall conductance can be analytically analyzed by using the Onsager relation and verified by numerical calculations with the Kubo formula for the Hall conductance (Chern number).
+The magnitude and period of the surface quantum Hall conductance can be analytically analyzed by using the Onsager relation and verified by numerical calculations using the Kubo formula for the Hall conductance (Chern number).
 The winding number for the drumhead surface states and Chern number for their quantum Hall effect form a two-fold topological hierarchy.
-More importantly, we show that chiral symmetry breaking is essential for the formation of surface Hall conductance in topological nodal-line semimetals.
-The magnitude and period of the quantized Hall conductance against magnetic field depends on the chiral-symmetry-breaking term in the Hamiltonian.
-It is important to distinguish the surface quantum Hall conductance from trivial bulk contributions in experiments.
+More importantly, we show that chiral symmetry breaking is essential for the surface Hall effect in topological nodal-ring semimetals.
+The period of the quantized Hall conductance against magnetic field depends on the chiral-symmetry-breaking term in the Hamiltonian.
 With increasing sample thickness, while the bulk Hall conductance changes drastically, the surface Hall conductance stays robust due to topological protection.
-Based on these calculated results, we propose to distinguish surface and bulk Hall conductance in a wedgy sample.
-The theory will be helpful for ongoing and future experiments.
+Based on this difference, we propose to distinguish surface and bulk Hall conductance in a wedgy sample.
+The theory will be helpful for ongoing and future experiments in nodal-ring semimetals.

-{\emph{The model}.}- In topological nodal-line semimetals, the physics near the nodal ring can be essentially captured by an effective two-band model (see Sec.
+{\emph{Minimal model}.}- In topological nodal-ring semimetals, the physics near the nodal ring can be essentially captured by a minimal two-band model (see Sec.
 SVI of \cite{Supp} for a comparison of models for nodal-ring semimetals ),